-However, the honeymoon phase presents a clinical challenge, as fluctuating insulin needs complicate management strategies, leading to a higher risk of both hypoglycemia and hyperglycemia if not accurately detected and managed (Figure 1) (7).
+However, the honeymoon phase also presents a clinical challenge, as fluctuating insulin needs complicate management strategies, leading to a higher risk of both hypoglycemia and hyperglycemia if not accurately detected and managed (Figure 1) (7).
 The honeymoon phase is quantified based on significant reductions in insulin requirements, typically defined as a 20-30% decrease in the insulin dose over a 3-6-month period, along with a stable or improving trend in blood glucose levels.
-Additionally, glucose variability is measured by analyzing the standard deviation of CGM readings during this period (8).
+Moreover, glucose variability is measured by analyzing the standard deviation of continuous glucose monitoring (CGM) readings during this period (8).

-Accurate detection of the honeymoon phase is essential for optimizing insulin therapy.
+Accurate detection of the honeymoon phase is important for optimizing insulin therapy.
 Early identification enables healthcare providers to adjust dosages precisely, potentially prolonging the phase and improving patient outcomes (9).
-Traditional detection methods, such as clinical judgment and periodic HbA1c monitoring (Figure 2), often lack the precision required to capture manced fluctuations in glucose levels, leaving a gap in timely and effective management (10-12).
+Traditional detection methods, such as clinical judgment and periodic hemoglobin A1c (HbA1c) monitoring (Figure 2), often lack the precision required to capture nuanced fluctuations in glucose levels, leaving a gap in timely and effective management (10,11,12).